Okerew/Neural-Web/README.md

 It's recommended you use this more in a framework kind of way than by just copying the whole int main functionality basicly use functions you like from here compilation guide is below.

-It's good practive to use the validaitng critical secyrity status functions if doing more complex things with the code.
+It's good practice to use the validaitng critical secyrity status functions if doing more complex things with the code.

 ```c